-Here’s where visual product configuration leaves old-fashion photography in the dust.
+Here’s where product visualization software leaves old-fashion photography in the dust.
 A photograph is only good for one version of a single product.
 For example, if you take a picture of a bike helmet, all you’ve got is one image of a single product from different angles.
 As you expand to offer different options (new colors, new component features), you’ll need to hire a photographer to take another round of pictures.
 In fact, each time you add another option, it multiplies the number of pictures you would need to take.
 At a certain point, taking all those pictures produces a negative ROI.

 By contrast, with visual product configuration you can render images not just of a fully assembled product, but each of its component parts.
 Then you can re-use those components again and again, scaling your image library and displaying your highly customizable products in all their permutations.

 Augmented reality went mainstream with the Pokémon GO craze back in 2016, allowing millennials to relive their childhoods by using a smartphone camera to project virtual Pokémons against the real-world background in front of them.